The IEEE referencing style is a referencing style created and managed by the the Institute of Electrical and Electronics Engineers. It consists of:

 The IEEE style employs journal title abbreviations.
 For a list of IEEE journal title abbreviations see the IEEE Journal Titles and Reference Abbreviations document and the IEEE Magazine Titles and Abbreviations list.

 You can also use the CAS Source Index (CASSI) Tool in some instances to generate the appropriate abbreviation for the journal you are referencing if it falls outside the sphere of IEEE publications.
 Another location to check is Ulrichsweb global serials directory which may list the official abbreviation for the journal title.
-If you are still unable to locate the journal title spell out the name of the journal title in full.
+If you are unable to locate the abbreviated name of a journal title spell out the name of the journal title in full.